Composite Convolution: a Flexible Operator for Deep Learning on 3D Point Clouds: Experiments

+Our results suggest that aggregated composite layers are more powerful, at the cost of having more parameters than convolutional ones.
+Our ablation studies also show that architectures combining convolutional and aggregate layers can provide a better trade-off between performance and number of parameters.
+We believe that these promising results can be further improved by architectural enhancement, which is beyond the scope of this work.

-We are among the first to address unsupervised deep anomaly detection on point clouds.
-The self-supervised approach~\cite{golan2018deep} we employed to train our CompositeNets for anomaly detection only enables discriminating between normal and anomalous point clouds, and cannot be directly used to detect anomalous regions within a point cloud.
-This is an emerging problem whose first benchmark has been recently released~\cite{bergmann2022mvtec3d}, and that we will address in future works.
+We are among the first to address unsupervised deep anomaly detection on point clouds, adopting the self-supervised approach in~\cite{golan2018deep}.
+Here, we show CompositeNets favorably compares against other networks based on point-convolutional operators as well as shallow baselines based on hand-crafted descriptors and autoencoders.
+This anomaly-detection approach shows two main limitations, regardless of the underlying deep neural network.
+First, it enables only discriminating between normal and anomalous point clouds, and cannot be directly used to detect anomalous regions in 3D shapes.
+This is an emerging problem whose first benchmark has been recently released~\cite{bergmann2022mvtec3d}, and which we will address in future works.
+Second, most transformations used in~\cite{golan2018deep} for images cannot be employed on point clouds as these might not be well suited for the 3D domain or some classes of objects.
+For instance, all the self-supervised networks perform poorly on the class \emph{Lamp} from ShapeNet as this class contains both table and ceiling lamps, thus preventing the network from distinguishing rotations applied to lamps with different vertical orientations.
+In contrast, autoencoders~\cite{masuda2021toward} and shallow baselines seem to extract relevant features from these point clouds, achieving superior performance.